jimweirich/Given/README.md

 # Thoughts on a new Ruby Specification Framework

-I've been playing around with some ideas for a new testing/specification framework for Ruby[1].
+I've been playing around with some ideas for a new testing/specification framework for Ruby (because Ruby doesn't have enough of them).
 I've been trying to write down some of the motivation for this, but that's taking too long.
 I just want to get some ideas down and published for review and we will address the whys and wherefores later.

 Essentially, I've been inspired by the Cucumber framework to bring the given/when/then style of specifications directly into unit tests.
 So